Time is running out to change a trade deal that could jeopardize people's access to affordable medicines

 Learn more about the Trans-Pacific Partnership

-But right now the U.S. government is advocating for trade terms with eleven other Pacific Rim nations that could restrict access to generic medicines, making life-saving treatments unaffordable to millions.
+But right now the U.S. government is advocating for a trade deal with eleven other Pacific Rim nations that includes terms that will restrict access to generic medicines, making life-saving treatments unaffordable to millions.

 Damaging intellectual property rules in the U.S.-led Trans-Pacific Partnership Agreement (TPP) would give pharmaceutical companies longer monopolies over brand name drugs.
 Companies would be able to charge high prices for longer periods of time.
 And it would be much harder for generic companies to produce cheaper drugs that are vital to people’s health.

-If harmful provisions in the U.S. proposals for the TPP agreement are not removed before it is finalized, this trade deal will have a real cost in human lives.
+If harmful provisions in the U.S. proposals for the TPP agreement are not removed before it is too late, this trade deal will have a real cost in human lives.

-.@USTradeRep Don't let the #TPP trade away access to medicines for millions. #BadDealforMedicine
+Don't let the #TPP trade away access to medicines for millions. #BadDealforMedicine Tweet #Baddealformedicine

 Write to President Obama